Tanya X. Short

 Tanya X. Short is an American video game designer.
 She is a co-founder of Kitfox Games, an independent video game studio in Montreal, Canada.
-She was lead designer for titles including Shattered Planet (2014) and Moon Hunters (2016).
+She was the lead designer for titles including Shattered Planet (2014) and Moon Hunters (2016).
 In 2012, she co-founded the organization Pixelles, which aims to increase gender diversity in video game development.

 Early life

 Short was raised in California, United States.
 She lived in home that was "in the middle of the desert" so she would often play video games rather than play with other children.
 Short's mother also disliked "passive entertainment" such as television, so her mother bought the family a Nintendo Entertainment System, feeling as though playing video games is a more "active" activity for the brain.
 As a teenager, Short would spend her time meeting other people through massively multiplayer online (MMO) games.

 Short knew she wanted to work as a video game writer after volunteering her time as a community manager and content designer for an online game.
 She attended college in Portland, Oregon, to study English literature.
 In 2006, she applied for the master's degree program in video game design at SMU Guildhall in Texas.
 Upon graduating from SMU Guildhall in 2008, Short received a few job offers to work on MMO games at video game companies.
 She chose to work for Norwegian video game developer Funcom, which was at the time working on the online game Age of Conan.